QuirkyQubits/strategy-game-tool/README.md

 * You can import levels you have saved and view, modify, and export them.

 ## Notes:
-* For some reason, this tool only works in Google Chrome.
+* This tool works best in Google Chrome.
+(Not tested on other platforms)

 ![The tool](https://github.com/cerulea/strategy-game-tool/blob/master/images/tool.PNG)